Ensembl TrainingEnsembl Home

 Workshops and Training

-The Ensembl Outreach team regularly organises workshops.
-Genome browser workshops (see below for more information) are usually one day; workshops on the use of the Ensembl REST Application Programming Interfaces (APIs) are one day.
 If you are interested in hosting a workshop or want more information, please contact our helpdesk.
-Have a look at our free, online browser workshop on the EBI’s train online platform to get a flavour of what it’s like.
+Have a look at our free, on-demand content on EMBL-EBI Training to get a flavour of what it’s like.

 For academic institutions our courses are free of charge.
 We are able to completely cover the costs of workshops held in low-income or middle-income countries (defined by the OECD for the Wellcome Trust), however we request that travel, accommodation and subsistence costs of the instructor(s) are reimbursed by the host in high-income countries.
 This document lists the full breakdown of the costs involved and the organisation we expect from hosts.